ioda-net/geo-api3/README.md

 ```

 **Note on permissions:** your `production.ini` and `uwsgi.ini` must be owned by the user `uwsgi` and by the group `uwsgi`.

+## Credits

+- [manuel](https://github.com/ShaneKilkelly/manuel) was created by Shane Kilkelly and is released under the MIT License.